 Secure password storage

-Beginning in IBM Spectrum® Protect version 8.1.2 and version 7.1.8, the location of the IBM Spectrum Protect password is changed.
+Beginning in IBM Spectrum® Protect Version 8.1.2 and V7.1.8, the location of the IBM Spectrum Protect password is changed.

-In version 8.1.0 and version 7.1.6 and earlier clients, the IBM Spectrum Protect password was stored in the Windows registry for Windows clients, and stored in the TSM.PWD file on UNIX and Linux® clients.
+In V8.1.0 and V7.1.6 and earlier clients, the IBM Spectrum Protect password was stored in the Windows registry for Windows clients, and stored in the TSM.PWD file on UNIX and Linux® clients.

-Beginning in version 8.1.2 and version 7.1.8, the IBM® Global Security Kit (GSKit) keystores are used to store all IBM Spectrum Protect passwords.
+Beginning in V8.1.2 and V7.1.8, the IBM® Global Security Kit (GSKit) keystores are used to store all IBM Spectrum Protect passwords.
 The process of importing server certificates is simplified.
 For information about importing server certificates, see Configuring IBM Spectrum Protect client/server communication with Secure Sockets Layer.

 - The file that stores the encrypted passwords.